foreversunyao/foreversunyao.github.io/_posts/2016-06-21-linuxnetwork.md

 Keepalived is a routing software written in C. The main goal of this project is to provide simple and robust facilities for loadbalancing and high-availability to Linux system and Linux based infrastructures.
 Loadbalancing framework relies on well-known and widely used Linux Virtual Server (IPVS) kernel module providing Layer4 loadbalancing.
 Keepalived implements a set of checkers to dynamically and adaptively maintain and manage loadbalanced server pool according their health.
 On the other hand high-availability is achieved by VRRP protocol.
 VRRP is a fundamental brick for router failover.
 In addition, Keepalived implements a set of hooks to the VRRP finite state machine providing low-level and high-speed protocol interactions.
 Keepalived frameworks can be used independently or all together to provide resilient infrastructures.

+**Network conf**
+lo: is a loopback device, a specific virtual interface, which system uses to communicate with itself.
+Thanks to lo, local applications can communicate with each other even without a network connection.
+arp: allows us to look at the table of MAC-addresses the device knows and IP-addresses mapped to them.

+**DHCP**
+In case of DHCP, it happens like this:
+A DHCP-client sends a broadcast message with a request "I need an IP-address" A DHCP-server catches it and sends back also a broadcast message "I have an IP-address x.x.x.x, do you want it?"
+The DHCP-client receives the message and sends another one: "Yes, I want the address x.x.x.x" The DHCP-server answers "Ok, then x.x.x.x belongs to you"

+VPN:
+Different protocols: IP security,Layer 2 Tunnerling, Secure Sockets Layer/Transport Layer Security,Point-to-Point Tunneling Protocol,Secure Shell.
+vpn client -(encrpted)-> vpn server(judge and permit or deny)

+LDAP:
+LDAP directory service is based on a client/server model.
+One or more LDAP servers contain the data making up the LDAP directory tree.
+An LDAP client application connects to an LDAP server using LDAP APIs and asks it a question.
+The server responds with the answer, or with a pointer to where the application can get more information (typically, another LDAP server).
+With a properly constructed namespace, no matter which LDAP server an application connects to, it sees the same view of the directory; a name presented to one LDAP server references the same entry it would at another LDAP server.
+This is an important feature of a global directory service, which LDAP servers can provide. file:/etc/sssd/sssd.conf